leej3/pandoc_resume/markdown/resume_John_Lee.md

 <!--
 Add restful apis to technologies
 -->
-Starting my career with a PhD in neuroscience, I have worked in data science and software engineering over the last five years.
+Starting my career with a PhD in Neuroscience, I have worked in Data Science and Software Engineering over the last five years.
 I program daily using Python and Bash.
 I  have worked extensively in R and Matlab and occasionally write C.
 <!--
 Initially focusing mostly on data wrangling and assembling/modifying reproducible-pipelines using pre-existing algorithms/software suites, I have more recently been developing software more formally.